-Initially, the 'general exceptions' clause was self-judging and specified that the state would not be precluded from taking actions or measures 'which it considered necessary'.
-187 Self-judging clauses allow the state to deviate from its international obligations by unilaterally declaring its obligations to be non-binding when the state believes that its essential interests are at stake.
-188 Now, the self-judging clause can only be found in the provision pertaining to security exceptions.
+Initially, the 'general exceptions' clause was self-judging and specified that the state would not be precluded from taking actions or measures 'which it considered necessary' 188.
+Self-judging clauses allow the state to deviate from its international obligations by unilaterally declaring its obligations to be non-binding when the state believes that its essential interests are at stake.
+189 Now, the self-judging clause can only be found in the provision pertaining to security exceptions.
 Article 33.1(ii) provides that any Party will not be prevented from taking any action which 'it considers necessary' for the protection of its essential security interests.
-The article only provides an indicative list of what constitutes essential security interests, which would enable the host state to widely interpret the article in its favor.
-189 denying) any security clearance to any company, personnel or equipment.
+The article only provides an indicative list of what constitutes essential security interests, which would enable the host state to widely interpret the article in its favor.190